-Input Configuration At- Туре Meaning tribute oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated). oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO be- havior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.
+Input Configuration At- tribute Туре Meaning oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated). oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.